Mindfulness-based Stress Reduction

 Mindfulness-based Stress Reduction (MBSR) is an evidence-based intervention that we can use to improve our health and well-being, and particularly when faced with stress, pain, and illness.
 Created in the late 1970’s by John Kabat-Zinn, Ph.D. at the UMass Medical Center, this eight-week program is designed to teach you how to apply mindfulness in everyday life, and to the range of challenges arising from medical and psychological conditions and life stresses.

 This MBSR course teaches meditation in a non-religious context.
 You will receive instruction and guidance in various practices including sitting and walking mediation, gentle yoga, body scanning and awareness, and mindful eating.
 You will learn about stress physiology, constructive responding to stressful situations, and bringing awareness to many areas of life, including monitoring your thoughts and feelings, communication styles, relationships, and making healthy choices.

 Groups meet weekly for 2.5 hours and an all-day session after week six.
 Each class builds on the previous lesson.
 The all-day retreat allows participants to immerse themselves in the mindfulness practice.

 Who should attend?

-- Medical conditions such as chronic pain, cancer, heart disease, hypertension, and many others
+- Medical conditions such as chronic pain, cancer

-- Psychological conditions including anxiety, depression, sleep disorders
+- Psychological problems including anxiety, depression, sleep disorders

 Benefits of Mindfulness-based Stress Reduction